-Near the bottom of the setup GUI, a scroll bar is available to control the distance from the nearest county/zone within which a ship report will included for monitoring.
+Near the bottom of the setup window, another slider bar located under the label "Ship Distance (Nautical Miles)".
+Use this slider bar to control the distance from the nearest county/zone within which a ship report will included for monitoring.
 If 100 nmi is selected, for example, then ships within 100 nmi of a zone will be included among that zone's monitored observations.